VindeeR/autosubmit/docs/source/userguide/configure/index.rst

 * EXECUTABLE: Allows to wrap a job for be launched with a set of env variables.

 * QUEUE: queue to add the job to.
 If not specified, uses PLATFORM default.

+* X11: Allows to run a job with X11 forwarding using salloc.

+* X11_OPTIONS: Allows to set salloc ( X11 ) options.
+EX: "-n 4 --qos=debug --partition=debug --x11=all --time=00:30:00"

 How to configure email notifications
 ------------------------------------